qichao-arlo-wang/RISC-V32I_CPU/team_statements/cache.md

 ## Conclusion

 Our cache implementation, including direct-mapped, two-way set associative, and instruction caches, significantly enhances memory performance.
 Additionally, the inclusion of multi-level caches (L1, L2, L3) demonstrates the potential of hierarchical caching in real-world applications.
-This project provided valuable insights into designing efficient memory systems while preparing for further exploration of advanced caching techniques.